sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 Using the image below, check how all those concepts are integrated in the internal architecture of a bot application.

 ![Bots Concepts](../resources/images/lab-bot/bots-concepts-middleware.png)

+## Enterprise Grade Bots

+Each bot is different, but there are some common patterns, workflows, and technologies to be aware of.
+Especially for a bot to serve enterprise workloads, there are many design considerations beyond just the core functionality.

+[This](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/ai/conversational-bot) reference architecture describes how to build an enterprise-grade conversational bot (chatbot) using the Azure Bot Framework.

 ## Step 1 - Download and install the Bot Framework Emulator